 Minimum Notice: 14 clear days

 A Notice to Vacate can be issued when there is rent in arrears.
-On the first or second notice within a twelve month period, if the full arrears is paid before the effect date then the notice ceases to have effect.
+On the first or second notice within a twelve month period, if the full arrears are paid before the date the Notice takes effect then the notice ceases to have effect.
 The landlord/agent must accept the arrears if paid during the notice period.

 When a third Notice to Vacate is issued in a twelve month period for rent in arrears, the landlord/agent can require the tenant to vacate even if the arrears is paid.
 To summarise, 3 strikes and you’re out.

-NOTE: The tenant must be served three valid Notices to Vacate, not simply notified that their rent is in arrears.
+NOTE: The tenant must be served three valid Notices to Vacate within the 12-month period, not simply notified that their rent is in arrears.

 3. END OF THE FIXED TERM TENANCY